Create readers in bulk

 Map readers to groups using the Groups field in the CSV

-If you didn't need the Groups column in your CSV because you are assigning all readers in this CSV to specific groups, use the Give all uploaded readers access to the following groups option and select the groups you want to assign these readers to.
+• If you didn't need the Groups column in your CSV because you're assigning all readers in this CSV to the same group(s), use the Give all uploaded readers access to the following groups option and select the groups you want to assign these readers to.

-• Knowledge Base Access: If you have a column designating reader's knowledge base access (the Help Sites column in our template), use the Assign access using spreadsheet column setting and the dropdown below it to map that field.
+• If you have a column designating reader's knowledge base access (the Help Sites column in our template), use the Assign access using spreadsheet column setting and the dropdown below it to map that field.

 Assign knowledge base access using the column called Help Sites in the CSV

-• Custom Fields 1-5: If you use custom reader signup fields, be sure to map the custom fields in your spreadsheet to these custom fields.
+• Custom Fields 1-5: If you use custom reader signup fields, map the custom fields in your spreadsheet to these custom fields.
 If you don't use custom fields at all, you can ignore this section.
-In our example, we had a custom field for "Organization" but no other custom fields, so that would look like this:

-12. Once the import completes, you'll see a confirmation message:
+4. Once the import completes, a confirmation message displays:

-13. Click the Return to readers page link to return to the readers page and see your new readers.
+5. Select Return to readers page to return to the Readers page and view your new readers.

 As soon as the import completes, your readers will receive a welcome email.
 Existing readers that were skipped will not receive an email.
 Readers whose accounts were updated will only receive a welcome email if they were given access to a knowledge base they haven't accessed before.

-If you get this warning and you click Continue Import, it will use the data from the first time the duplicate username appears in the spreadsheet.
+If you get this warning and you select Continue Import, it will use the data from the first time the duplicate username appears in the spreadsheet.

-If you click Cancel Import, it will cancel the import and you can open your CSV, remove the duplicate, re-save the file, and begin the import again.
+If you select Cancel Import, it will cancel the import.
+Open your CSV, remove the duplicate, re-save the file, and begin the import again.

 Does capitalization matter in usernames/email addresses?